hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ### Ops

 Direct the logistical aspects of projects within your organization, including staffing, budgeting, hiring, prioritizing projects, procuring tools, evaluating efficiencies.
+Related to project management in some ways.

 ### Quality Assurance